-Dr Dorothea Kleine is Senior Lecturer in Human Geography and Director of the ICT4D Centre, a part of the ICT4D Collective/UNESCO Chair in ICT4D at RHUL, which brings together researchers working in the field of information and communication and development.
+Dr Dorothea Kleine is Reader in Human Geography and Director of the ICT4D Centre at RHUL (affiliated with the UNESCO Chair in ICT4D) – www.ict4dc.org – which brings together researchers working in the field of information and communication technologies and development.
 She also directs the MSc in Practising Sustainable Development, including the specialism in ICT4D.

-Her research interests include: information and communication technologies and development; development theories, in particular the capabilities approach; Fair Trade; ethical consumption; and sustainable regional and local economic development.
-Themes such as gender and justice run throughout her work.
-Dorothea has mainly worked in Latin America (Chile, Brazil), with recent research also taking place in India and Kenya.
+Her research interests include: information and communication technologies and development (ICT4D); development theories, in particular the capabilities approach; technologies, choice and participation; sustainability; ethical consumption; and regional and local economic development.
+Themes such as gender and justice run strongly through her work.
+Dr Kleine has conducted research in Latin America (Brazil; Chile), Europe (UK, Germany), South Asia (India) and Africa (Kenya; South Africa).

 Information and Communication Technology and Development (ICT4D)

 Here I am particularly interested in operationalising Amartya Sen’s capabilities approach for the area of ICT4D.
 The related Choice Framework which I developed as a “living tool” for evaluation and design, is now widely used by scholars and development practitioners globally.
 In my ICT4D work the focus tends to rest particularly with the more marginalised actors, asking what factors co-define their ability to use the technology to expand their freedom to lead the lives they themselves value.
 Examples include gender and e-learning; e-government and opportunities for SMMEs; e-business and traceability for Fair Trade producers; internet access and digital rights of children and youth (esp. girls); participatory video and youth voice online.